Tallaght Stadium: European football

 The first European game in the stadium was held in July, 2010, when Rovers drew with Bnei Yehuda of Tel Aviv in the UEFA Europa League.
 After Rovers eliminated the Israelis the next round draw saw Juventus play at the stadium in front of a crowd of 5,800.

 The stadium hosted its first UEFA Champions League game in July, 2011, and hosted Rovers' games in the 2011–12 UEFA Europa League group stage.
 In order to comply with UEFA criteria for participating in the group stages of the UEFA Europa League, a south stand was constructed over a short period in early September 2011.
 Although constructed with temporary style construction techniques & materials the new stand was passed fit by UEFA inspectors as fulfilling the criteria for permanent seating.
 The inclusion of the new south stand brought the stadium capacity above the minimum of 8,500 seats needed to be classified as a Category 4 Stadium as laid out in the UEFA Stadium Infrastructure Regulations.
-On 15 December 2011 Rovers lost 4-0 to Tottenham Hotspur in its final group stage match of the 2011-12 Europa League in front of 8,500 fans.
+On 15 December 2011, Rovers lost 4–0 to Tottenham Hotspur in its final group stage match of the 2011-12 Europa League in front of 8,500 fans.
 Due to seating restrictions at Richmond Park, St Patrick's Athletic played a 2011–12 UEFA Europa League third qualifying round home game against Karpaty Lviv at Tallaght Stadium, and a 2012–13 UEFA Europa League qualifying phase match against Hannover 96.
 After the 2011–12 UEFA Europa League group stage, the seats were removed to bring the capacity of the stadium back to 6,000.

 Rovers played FK Ekranas in the 2012–13 UEFA Champions League qualifying phase match at Tallaght stadium in front of 4,800 in July 2012.

 The stadium hosted Dundalk's home match against BATE Borisov in the 2016–17 UEFA Champions League third qualifying round, and later their home Europa League group stage matches in 2016–17, after their home ground, Oriel Park, did not meet UEFA standards for hosting matches at either stage.

 The stadium hosted Rovers' 2022–23 UEFA Europa Conference League group stage matches after the Dublin side qualified for European group stage football for the second time ever.
 Tallaght stadium once again hosted 2024–25 UEFA Conference League league phase matches and the second leg of Rovers' knockout phase match against Molde FK which they lost on penalties in front of 9,533 fans.

-In 2025, Shelbourne will play their three 2025–26 UEFA Conference League league phase home matches at the stadium instead of Tolka Park, which did not meet UEFA requirements.
+In 2025, Shelbourne played their three 2025–26 UEFA Conference League league phase home matches at the stadium instead of Tolka Park, which did not meet UEFA requirements.
+Their final home league phase game against Crystal Palace saw a new record attendance for a competitive game at the stadium, a turnout of 10,143.
+Shamrock Rovers also played in the 2025 Conference League group stages at Tallaght, including a sold-out game against Shakhtar Donetsk of Ukraine.